trondeh80/react-wp-gallery/README.md

 # react-wp-gallery
-This is a project mostly for teaching me react, redux and the react router.
+This is a project mostly for teaching myself react, redux and the react router.

 It is meant to be used with wordpress, utilizing the new built-in rest API.
 It will create a image grid and an image lightbox.